thierleft/seg-background/README.md

-# seg-background
+# organ-masker

-`seg-background` is a simple command-line tool to segment background from organ image stacks using the Segment Anything Model 2 (SAM2).
+`organ-masker` is a simple command-line tool to segment background from organ image stacks using the Segment Anything Model 2 (SAM2).
 Given a folder of 2D TIFF or JP2 slices, it:

 1. Applies median filtering and intensity normalization.
 2. Builds forward/backward videos for SAM2 propagation.